ol-ko/vue-js-course-labs/lab09/README.md

 1. In your IDE, open the `src` folder and explore the code.
 1. Let's take a closer look at the `SimilarCocktails` component.
-This component is responsible for fetching the similar cocktails via an API, but to make an API call we need a currecnt `cocktailId`, which is passed through as a prop.
+This component is responsible for fetching the similar cocktails via an API, but to make an API call we need a current `cocktailId`, which is passed through as a prop.
 Note how we only perform an API call, when component is `mounted`.

     <details>